teknostatik/blog/_posts/2024-08-07-relections-on-brave-new-work.md

   - "work"
   - "books"
 ---
-_Summary text that will be displayed above the line.
-If not used then the first paragraph will be above the line._

 Reflecting on _Brave New Work_ by Aaron Dignan (a book I have been reading and thinking about a lot recently), I think the concept of _organisational debt_ is key.
 This would be anything where the way the work is being done slows down delivery or adds unnecessary layers of bureaucracy.
 In my organisation we have loads of this, and I wonder if we would do better at getting rid of it if we referred to it as debt.

 I also found the list of aspects to consider when designing an organisational operating system matched quite closely to things I am already thinking of.
 These are listed on page 54: